 The City of Vaughan Building Standards Department requires that applicants for Building Permits or Demolition Permits must provide all necessary clearances from other departments, including Cultural Services, before the application process can begin.

-A Heritage Permit Approval is required for all Demolition Permits or Building Permits within a Heritage Conservation District.
+A Heritage Clearance Approval or an approved Heritage Permit is required for all Demolition Permits or Building Permits within a Heritage Conservation District.

 There is no fee for a Heritage Clearance Letter or Heritage Permit.